 Churburg, Medieval castle and military museum in Schluderns, Italy

-Churburg is a castle with medieval origins and Renaissance elements in Schluderns that contains a central courtyard with arcades, multiple living spaces, and ceremonial chambers.
-The structures show different building phases and now house a military museum with one of Europe's largest private armor collections.
+Churburg is a castle with medieval and Renaissance elements in the village of Schluderns, in the Vinschgau valley of South Tyrol.
+It has a central courtyard with arcades, several living rooms, and a great hall that now houses one of the largest private armor collections in Europe.

-The castle was founded in 1259 by Bishop Henry VI of Montfort and underwent several rebuilding phases over the centuries.
-Since the 16th century, the Trapp family has been the continuous owner and preserved the property as a residence and collection site.
+The castle was founded in 1259 by Bishop Henry VI of Montfort and went through several rebuilding phases over the following centuries.
+Since the 16th century, the Trapp family has owned it continuously, using it as both a residence and a place to preserve their collections.

 The castle houses extensive collections of medieval armor that belonged to generations of noble families, with different styles showing the warrior traditions of this region.

-The castle is accessible only by guided tour, offered from March through October with tours running Tuesday through Sunday.
-Comfortable shoes are recommended since the historical rooms and stairs are part of the visit.
+Visits are only possible as part of a guided tour, offered from March through October on Tuesday through Sunday.
+Since the historical rooms and stairs are part of the tour, comfortable shoes are a good idea.

 The community of curious travelers